WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 violated, the model cannot tell you much (or anything) about the system's behavior.

-## Overload: Definition and Mitigation
+## Overload: How to define it and how to mitigate its effects

 Let's use an informal definition for "overload".